GuiCoralli/Front_Explorer/README.md

 <div>

-Food Explorer works like an online restaurant menu that you can view on your cell phone and/or computer.<br> All development of the application was done using advanced computer code resources, but I will explain it in a different way. <br> It is possible to simulate two different environments while using the application.
+Food Explorer works like an online restaurant menu and can be accessed via cell phone and/or computer.<br> Although the entire development of the application was carried out using advanced computer code resources, I will explain it in a simpler way.
+From the moment the application starts, it is possible to simulate two environments:

-The first environment is the administrative part of the restaurant, which we call <strong>"admin"</strong>.<br> In this environment, the restaurant owner is responsible for maintaining the menu and online orders.<br>
-You can add, change and check if there are already foods, drinks and desserts.
+The administrative part of the restaurant, which we call <strong>"admin"</strong>.<br> In this profile, the restaurant owner is responsible for maintaining the menu and online orders.<br> You can add and change items menu such as: meals, drinks and desserts.

-The second environment is “you”, which we call <strong>“user” </strong>, where you can view the food available and choose, clicking and placing the order at the restaurant.
-When clicked, the menu shows the order history and more information about that food on a new page.
+The other environment is the customer's view that we call <strong>“user”</strong>.
+Some of the features within this profile are: obtain more product information by clicking on the item, including it in the order and choosing between payment methods.
 </div>